BLS vs CPR: What is the Best for Ontario healthcare

 I work in a dental office—do I need BLS or CPR C?

-Ontario’s dental regulator expects clinical staff to be trained to BLS level; current BLS is strongly recommended and required for sedation providers.
-RCDSO+1
+Ontario’s dental regulator expects clinical staff to be trained to BLS level; current BLS is strongly recommended and required for sedation providers (or equivalent requirements).

 I’m an Ontario nursing student starting placement—what card do I need?